 The approval of the Amendment required the consent of no less than at least a majority of the voting power of the Company.
 Theorem Group, LLC owns, in addition to other of our securities, 25,000 shares of Series H Convertible Preferred Stock.
-The Certificate of Designation of Preferences, Rights and Limitations of the Series H Convertible Preferred Stock provides that each outstanding share of Series H Convertible Preferred Stock could, at such time, be converted into (B) multiplied by 100.
+The Certificate of Designation of Preferences, Rights and Limitations of the Series H Convertible Preferred Stock provides that each outstanding share of Series H Convertible Preferred Stock entitles the holder thereof to a number of votes equal to (A) the number of shares of Common Stock that such share of preferred stock could, at such time, be converted into (B) multiplied by 100.
 The Series H Convertible Preferred Stock is currently convertible into 2,500,000 shares of Common Stock.
 Accordingly, Theorem Group, LLC has the voting power of 250,000,000 shares, which represents more than a majority of voting power of all of the Company's outstanding voting shares.
 Theorem Group, LLC approved the Amendment on January 5, 2011 by an action taken by written consent.
 The amendment was filed with the Delaware Secretary of State in February 2011.